 Column Display Related Tasks Related Topics

 This page allows you to customize the column display in the table, create a new migratable target, and delete a migratable target.
-A migratable target is a target that is active on at-most one server of a cluster at a time and which controls the servers that can host a pinned migratable service.
-Migratable services include JMS servers, SAF agents, path service, and custom persistent stores.
-You can manually migrate a migratable target or you configure it for automatic migration.
+A migratable target is a special target that can serve as a grouping of pinned services.
+It is active on only one server member in a cluster so that a member will not be a single point of failure.

 You can show fewer or additional data points on this page by expanding Customize this table and modifying the Column Display list.
 Each data point displays in its own table column.

 The following table lists all of the data points that you can display in columns on this page.

 The name that you specified when you created the migratable target.

 Returns the cluster this singleton service is associated with.

 Returns the server that the user prefers the singleton service to be active on.

 The list of servers that are candiates to host the migratable services deployed to this migratable target.
 If the constrainedCandidateServers list is empty, all servers in the cluster are returned.
 If the constrainedCandidateServers list is not empty, only those servers will be returned.
 The user-preferred server will be the first element in the list.